Audio Books/Electronic Texts

 There may be times when an instructor has self-published a book or designed a book cutting and pasting articles and readings.
 If such occurs, the Office of Disability Services will need to contact the instructor to obtain a copy of the book for scanning purposes.

-Turn around time once a book has been secured through RFB&D is typically one week.
+Turn around time once a book has been secured through Learning Ally is typically one week.

 Scanning Books on Campus

-FIT-ABLE has software called Kurzweil 3000 that enables conversion of print to electronic text which can be read to the user.
-It is located on computers in the FIT-ABLE office multi-purpose lab, the Library, and a read-only version is available in the CC15 computer lab.
+FIT-ABLE has software called Read&Write that enables conversion of print to electronic text which can be read to the user.
+It is located on computers in the FIT-ABLE office multi-purpose lab, the Library, and all PCs on campus.

-Students requiring books scanned for reading purposes must receive training on the Kurzweil 3000 through the Office of Disability Services.
-A student may scan their books in either the Office of Disability Services or the Library.
-Copies of documents can be saved to a student’s personal FIT network drive, which can then be opened in any of the three locations.
+Students requiring books scanned for reading purposes are enouraged to receive training on Read&Write through the Office of Disability Services.
+A student may scan their books in either the Office of Disability Services or the Library or request a scanned copy through FIT-ABLE.
+Copies of documents can be saved to a student's personal FIT network drive, which can then be opened in any of the three locations.

 If a student is unable to scan their own books utilizing this technology, assistance will be provided by the staff of the Office of Disability Services.